artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 * Link to downloadable CSV template using
   `Rules for Archival Description <http://www.cdncouncilarchives.ca/archdesrules.html>`_
-* Description of fields used when importing :term:`archival descriptions <archival description>` using Rules for Archival Description in a :term:`CSV` file or entering the data manually.
+* Description of fields used when entering or importing :term:`archival descriptions <archival description>` using Rules for Archival Description in a :term:`CSV` file or entering the data manually.